 Most importantly, the new research points to a new generation of female investors: women who have more money saved than any other generation of women.

-How are women with wealth feeling about money?
+How do women feel about money?
 Do men and women engage differently with their finances, and if so, why?
 And what role does generation play?

-U.S. Bank recently conducted an online survey to better understand women’s (and men’s) relationship with money.
-The survey asked 1,514 women and 1,486 men of all ages key questions about:
+U.S. Bank conducted an online survey to better understand women’s (and men’s) relationship with money.
+The survey asked 3,024 respondents – 1,507 men and 1,517 women of all ages who have a minimum of $25,000 in investible assets – key questions about:

 How the pandemic impacted them financially

 How confident they are about managing their personal finances

 The latest survey showed: